 A record sheet is designed for each project.
 Record sheets are a way for members to describe in writing what they learned about that project throughout the year.
 It also teaches members record keeping skills.

-It is recommended for the member to submit a completed record sheet to their project leader.
-If for some reason a child is not able to finish their 4-H exhibit to display at the Boone County Fair, they can still complete the project by turning in a completed record sheet.
+In order to complete a project, it is necessary for the member to submit a completed record sheet to their project leader.
+If for some reason a child is not able to finish their 4-H exhibit to display at the county fair, they can still complete the project by turning in a completed record sheet.
 Record sheets can be found online at http://extension.purdue.edu/boone If you do not have access to the internet, please contact the Extension Office for copies.